 2.Makes way for unconditional collaboration

-Such collaboration, then, cannot suffer because you’d rather the team works from the same office space to ensure security or because you chose to have complicated policies that disallow, simple collaborative solutions.
+Such collaboration, then, cannot suffer because you’d rather the team works from the same office space to ensure the security or because you chose to have complicated policies that disallow simple collaborative solutions.
 A successful IAM solution can unify the needs of different business challenges and help you build a haven to collaborate from.
 This takes a combination of access management and governance.
 For example, agility is a lot about embracing new roles and responsibilities which means accesses are subject to change.
 And, to be able to change these accesses with changing times and avoid lapses, you’d need an automated process.
 If at the crossroads of transformation, you choose rigidity over agility simply because you think it is safer, you’re choosing a shelf life that isn’t long enough.

 3.Addresses Nuanced governance – the need of the hour

 Governance is the need of the hour, on multiple levels.
 What organizations forget is the fact that unified access is the usability challenge addressed, while governance is the actual security layer that safeguards your data and its validity.
-A well-rounded IAM solution, with its ability to guard access and secure passwords, can not only give you visibility on who has access to what, but also lets you take the right steps before the damage is done, when you feel that the accesses are out of control.
+A well-rounded IAM solution, with its ability to guard access and secure passwords, can not only give you visibility on who has access to what, but also lets you take the right steps before the damage is done when you feel that the accesses are out of control.
 With that, the complexities of compliance and the different layers of breaches can all begin to fall in place.

 IAM is also the backbone to sustained and continued compliance – another core requirement for a business that needs to prove its worthiness to the world.
 In addition, core maintenance activities like access certification review, begin to get a wholehearted attempt from the concerned managers when governance is simplified.
-When it comes in the way of business as usual, managers don’t take security protocol seriously.
+When it comes in the way of business, as usual, managers don’t take security protocols seriously.
 However, when your agents of digital transformation are built to govern, they will be both sustainable and secure in the long term.

 Put simply, the ball is in your court, when it comes to digital transformation and the secured acceleration.
 So, choose wisely.